anilprakash94/agaat/README.md

 ```
 merge_plink.sh

---Bash script pipeline for merging a separate set of vcf files with an existing binary fileset of PLINK
+--Bash script pipeline for merging separate set of vcf files with an existing binary fileset of PLINK
 ```

 ```